erikpukinskis/prototype-narrative-editor/narrative.md

 Narrative
 =========

 A tool for writing code in a literary way, "narratives".
-Includes a web-based editor, a compiler that can run the narratives and a bit of deployment framework.
-Working towards an integrated host.
+Includes a web-based editor, a compiler that can run the narratives and a bit of deployment framework, and an integrated host.

 Next up
 -------

-Requirejs is working, but there's some stuff to clean up to get back to feature parity with 0.2.0.
+There's some stuff to clean up to get back to feature parity with 0.2.0.

  - [ ] Get server to run
  - [ ] Get hello world to run on the same server as narrative